hanpari/sovereign/source/02/042_doll.md

 "Call me Captain Gromov."

-The AI of the doll misinterpreted her intentions.
+The AI misinterpreted his intentions.
 While he only did not want to get too familiar with a sex toy, the AI searched its database and came to a different conclusion: "Oh, you like to play the father-daughter game with me, Captain Gromov?
 I am a naughty girl, sometimes.
 Would you like to spank me?"

 "Naughty my ass," Gromov mumbled.

 "No problem.
 Wait a second.
 In my accessories, there is a strapon."

 "Great!
 What?
 That lecherous Luciano!"
-Gromov cursed the previous owner.
-Was it even possible to spoil the doll in such a way?
+Gromov cursed.
+Was it even possible to spoil that thing in such a way?

 "If you would like to invite a friend, I do not mind," the doll answered.
 "I can cook dinner for you."

 "You can even cook?"

-"Sure, I can.
-My data contains twenty thousand receipts from one hundred cuisines."
+"Surely I can.
+My data contains twenty thousand recipes from one hundred cuisines."

 Gromov rolled his eyes.
-What was the purpose of twenty thousand receipts in the spaceship, in which food storage was limited?
+What was the purpose of twenty thousand recipes in the spaceship, in which food storage was limited?

 CLINK!
 CLINK!